rhull21/re_app/site_v1/reyes/readme.md

   * the two tables are kind of hidden below the plot, and people might not find them if they don't scroll down
   * links to Feature filtering and Dry Segments filtering both have the same text
 * *'dry/drysegs/filtereddrysegs'*
-  * wonder if these tables should be nested under dry/ instead of dry/drysegs - my first impression of the dry/drysegs page is that it was just about the visualization, so I wasn't expecting the tables to be nested inside
+  * wonder if these tables should be nested under dry/ instead of dry/drysegs - my first impression of the dry/drysegs page is that it was just about the visualization, so I wasn't expecting the tables to be nested inside. i didn't notice these pages until after writing comments for /drysegs, so some of those might apply here
   * for filters, saying "Start Date" and "End Date" and "Min dry length" and "max dry length"
   * maybe have a column for reach? having multiple dry lengths for the same date might be confusing for folks that are less familiar with drying patterns in the MRG
   * for me, it's a little more intuitive to have the columns ordered with downstream RM first then upstream.
 Not sure exactly why. i think that's how we have it on the daily reports, and my impression is that dry segments tends to expand in the upstream direction (but maybe that's an Angostura reach bias)